vufind-org/vufind/GOVERNANCE.md

 ## Overview

-The VuFind open source discovery tool is developed as a meritocratic, consensus-based community project.
+The VuFind® open source discovery tool is developed as a meritocratic, consensus-based community project.
 The project's mission is to ensure the long-term technical and financial sustainability of the software, its documentation, and its development processes.
 Anyone with an